-- In line with the CRM Framework, identification and assessment of compliance risks, including but not limited to, the completion of compliance monitoring and testing activities to ensure independent oversight and review of policies and procedures. - Regulatory Change Management (in line with the Regulatory Change Procedure): - advising senior management, in conjunction with the Legal Function, on compliance with applicable laws and regulations; and - assessing the possible impact of changes in the regulatory environment on the operations of the subsidiary. - Supporting a robust training programme to ensure all staff are fully up to date with and understand all aspects of compliance programmes and regulations. - Reviewing compliance policies, procedures and controls on a regular basis. - In addition, the Head of Compliance is also responsible for providing compliance oversight of the activities in all branches of the subsidiaries.
+- In line with the CRM Framework, identification and assessment of compliance risks, including but not limited to, the completion of compliance monitoring and testing activities to ensure independent oversight. - Regulatory Change Management (in line with the Regulatory Change Procedure): - advising senior management, in conjunction with the Legal Function, on compliance with applicable laws and regulations; and - assessing the possible impact of changes in the regulatory environment on the operations of the subsidiary. - Supporting a robust training programme to ensure all staff are fully up to date with and understand all aspects of Compliance programmes and regulations. - Reviewing Compliance policies, procedures and controls on a regular basis. - In addition, the Head of Compliance is also responsible for providing compliance oversight of the activities in all branches of the subsidiaries.